webindustry/live_editor/README.md

 2. Rename app/Config/core.php.default to core.php
 3. Rename app/Config/database.php.default to database.php and insert your database credentials
 5. Go to http://127.0.0.1/live_editor/live_editors
-6. You should now see the test site loaded
+6. You should now see the test site loaded.
+The code editor is hidden by default, hover over the semi-transparent bar at the bottom of the screen to see bring up the editor
 7. Debug mode is enabled by default.
 To turn it off set Configure::write('debug',0) in app/Config/core.php